Cart 0 items: $0.00

 THE CAPE

-Stunning self contained accommodation for 8 people with paonormic views across Emu Bay beach.
-If you're holidays with friends or family, The Cape is a great option.
+Stunning self-contained accommodation for 8 people with panoramic views across Emu Bay beach.
+The Cape is a great option if you're holidaying with friends or family.

 Don't Miss: Cocktails on the deck at sunset